Harshbphc/Garbage-Classification/README.md

 ﻿# Garbage-Classification

-My project on CNN(Garbage Classification)
+My project on Image Classification

 The link to my project on Kaggle(I couldn't upload the dataset here due to an error) https://www.kaggle.com/code/harshrachalwar/garbage-classifier-using-pretrained-model